cdisselkoen/llvm-ir/README.md

 (See the [`HasDebugLoc`] trait.)
 You can do this by passing the `-g` flag to `clang`, `clang++`, or `rustc` when generating bitcode.
+Also note that these `DebugLoc`s are only available in LLVM 9 and newer;
+previous versions of LLVM had a bug in this interface in the C API which would cause segfaults.

 ## Limitations
 A few features of LLVM IR are not yet represented in `llvm-ir`'s data